shaojunL/heart-disease/README.md

 * @shaojunL -

 ## Problem Definition
-* Which factor is most useful when predicting the possibility of Heart Disease?
+* Which factor is most useful when predicting the possibility of Heart Disease for people above 50 years of age?
 * Which model is best to predict the possibility of Heart Disease?

 ## Models Used